October 12-13, 2018, MUMUTH, University of Music and Performing Arts Graz, Austria

 Gerhard Eckel, David Pirrò, Martin Rumori

-The idea of someone on the other side of the globe doing something at the very same time as somebody else doing something here and now relies on a certain notion of simultaneity.
+The idea of someone on the other side of the globe doing something at the very same time as somebody else is doing something here and now relies on a certain notion of simultaneity.
 Such a notion most likely did not exist before Standard Time had been established only about a century ago.
 Global synchronisation at ever greater precision is required for global navigation, travel, and communication.
 But can there be an actual experience of simultaneity or does it remain an abstract idea?
-This installation The Illusion of Simultaneity explores this question.
+The installation The Illusion of Simultaneity explores this question.
 It has been created for the research event Transpositions: From science to art (and back) which took place October 4-6 2017 in Stockholm / Sweden.
-Acoustic signals was generated by reactive sound sculptures at each of the five Stockholm venues of the event.
+Acoustic signals were generated by reactive sound sculptures at each of the five Stockholm venues of the event.
 Simultaneously, five sculptures were gathered in one room at a central location where they interacted more directly, forming a local dynamical system.
 The question posed to the audience then was: “Will you allow your experience to construct a network spanning the city of Stockholm?”

 Michael Schwab’s 2SD (Inflatable) (2016) is a 12m long inflatable sculpture.
 It models the probability space of two standard deviations around vertices calculated on the basis of hits registered in the detector array of the COMPASS experiment at CERN.
 The model is scaled up to allow for a more embodied experience of a space created by the experiment on a sub-atomic level.
 The elongated shape stems from the high velocity of the muons that are shot at a target creating substantial positional uncertainty along the direction of the beam.